 He calls us to walk a path that leads in the opposite direction that everybody else is going in.
-I'm going to tell you identifying with Christ risking your life in this kind of way can involve the loss of reputation it can involve the loss of intellectual respectability it can include the loss of status according to the world's version of wisdom and honor looks like a waste of life.
+I'm going to tell you, identifying with Christ, risking your life in this kind of way can involve the loss of reputation, it can involve the loss of intellectual respectability, it can include the loss of status according to the world's version of wisdom and honor.
+Looks like a waste of life.
+But it's really the very opposite.
+Jesus said if you want to gain your life, lose it.

-[30:00] But it's really the very opposite.
-Jesus said if you want to gain your life lose it.
-I'll tell you how to lose it.
+[29:06] I'll tell you how to lose it.
 Try to hang on to your life.
 Try to do it your way.
 You'll lose your life.
 You'll come to the end of your life and you'll look back and you'll have a pot full of regrets and you'll yearn for what might have been in your service to the Lord Jesus Christ and how he might have taken your life and used it as a vehicle for his glory.

 You know what?
 I didn't finish the story about Eric Little.
 Let me go back to that.
-After Eric Little decided he would not run in the 100 meter dash because of his convictions about running on a Sunday a teammate of his on the British Olympic team a man by the name of Harold Abrams came up to him and said Eric I'd be willing to switch events with you.
+After Eric Little decided he would not run in the 100 meter dash because of his convictions about running on a Sunday, a teammate of his on the British Olympic team, a man by the name of Harold Abrams came up to him and said, Eric, I'd be willing to switch events with you.

-I run the 400 meter race why don't I run that and you run the 100 and I'll run the 100.
-See Harold Abrams was a Jewish man and so he didn't have any convictions about running on a Sunday it wasn't a big deal to him.
+I run the 400 meter race.
+Why don't I run that and you run the 100?
+And I'll run the 100.
+See, Harold Abrams was a Jewish man.
+And so he didn't have any convictions about running on a Sunday.

-Problem was Eric Little had never trained to run the 400 meters.
-100 meter was more of a sprint the 400 meter was a long distance race he just hadn't trained had never run that race before inexperienced but hey the opportunity was there and he took it and so they switched events.
+It wasn't a big deal to him.
+Problem was, Eric Little had never trained to run the 400 meters.
+100 meter was more of a sprint.

+The 400 meter was a long distance race.
+He just hadn't trained for that.
+Had never run that race before.
+Inexperienced.
+But hey, the opportunity was there and he took it.

-[31:42] Before Eric Little got ready to run that 400 meter race another athlete from the American Olympic team who was also a Christian and who also understood the kind of sacrifice that Eric Little had made came up to him right before he started that race and handed him a little piece of paper and on it was scribbled a short note.
+[30:35] And so they switched events.
+Before Eric Little got ready to run that 400 meter race, another athlete from the American Olympic team, who was also a Christian, and who also understood the kind of sacrifice that Eric Little had made, came up to him right before he started that race and handed him a little piece of paper paper and on it was scribbled a short note.